xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 They also provide free & non-free external software to enhance iTop utilisation like a [front-end customiser](https://www.combodo.com/itsm-designer-195) or a [network related manager](https://www.combodo.com/teemip-194).

+iTop is typically used by the IT department of a company to monitor services & implement a help desk ticketing system to the other departments.

+It is also used by companies to deliver IT services to other companies as a service provider.

 ## understandings

-Skiming through iTop core functionnalities.
+Skiming through iTop core functionnalities, only the important ones all covered.

-### fundations
+### fundamentals

 iTop is based on apache, php, graphviz & mysql.
 However, it can run on nginx instead of apache with extra work.